josh-collinsworth/joco-sveltekit/src/lib/content/posts/layoffs-are-bullshit.md

 What I mean is: I accept the responsibility of continuing to captain this ship, though I myself will be unaffected.

-I will persevere, making the same kinds of decisions and fostering the exact same kind of environment that led to this negative outcome, while continuing to earn the highest salary of anyone aboard.
+I will persevere, making the same kinds of decisions and fostering the exact kind of environment that led to this negative outcome to begin with, all while continuing to earn the highest salary of anyone aboard.

 _That's_ on me.
 I alone accept _that_ burden.

 Once again, I also fully acknowledge that nobody affected by this announcement did anything wrong, and that the error was almost entirely in my own judgment as Captain, since we apparently have to keep retreading that particular turf.
 You all seem to care very much about that part.
+Fine.
 Consider the point conceded, then.

 But ask yourself: is it really best if the person who makes the decisions is _also_ the person responsible for them?